Australasian Student Architecture Congress: History

 The first recognised congress took place in Auckland in 1963, where Dutch architect Aldo van Eyck spoke on the social aspects of housing.
-Origins of the movement can be traced to a 1960 meeting at the University of New South Wales on the theme The Quest for Ideals, which followed a 1959 event organised by Auckland students.
+Origins of the movement can be traced to a 1960 meeting at the University of New South Wales titled The Quest for Ideals, which followed a 1959 event organised by Auckland students.

 Around 1962 the Australasian Architectural Students Association (AASA) formed, and congresses in 1963–1971 addressed topics such as social housing (Auckland, 1963), low-cost housing (Sydney, 1964), and education (Perth, 1966).
+This period between 1963 and 1971 was especially active, with the gathering taking place every year in an Australian city, and book-ended by two congresses in New Zealand.
+Instrumental in these early congresses was the leadership of the AASA, then headed by Lecki Ord, who would go on to be the first woman lord mayor of Melbourne.

 The 1971 Warkworth (Auckland) congress built a temporary “village” of student-designed structures and invited speakers including Serge Chermayeff and Sim van der Ryn.
-Described as “more like an experimental festival than a professional conference,” the event instigating curriculum change at the University of Auckland in 1972.
+Described as “more like an experimental festival than a professional conference,” the event instigated curriculum change at the University of Auckland in 1972.

-Despite the absence of a permanent governing body, the congress has drawn speakers such as Buckminster Fuller (1966 Perth, 1968 Hobart, 1970 Sydney), Balkrishna Doshi (1969 Adelaide), Christopher Alexander (1970 Sydney), Roger Walker (1971 Auckland), Paolo Soleri (1983 Auckland), and Peter Stutchbury (1999 Sydney).
+Despite the absence of a permanent governing body, the congress has drawn speakers such as Buckminster Fuller (1966 Perth, 1968 Hobart, 1970 Sydney), Team 10 members Jaap Bakema, Aldo van Eyck and John Voelcker (1966, Perth), Balkrishna Doshi (1969 Adelaide), Christopher Alexander (1970 Sydney), Roger Walker (1971 Auckland), Paolo Soleri and Peter Beaven (1983 Auckland), and Peter Stutchbury (1999 Sydney).

+For the July 1983 congress titled Gone to Kiwi in Auckland, Gill Mathewson and Sarah Treadwell produced a series of presentation panels followed by an article with Women in Architecture.
+Gill was subsequently invited to run a women's only studio project at the University of Auckland school of Architecture, in an attempt to answer the question "do women design differently from men".

 The congress has also seeded student organisations.
 The Student Organised Network for Architecture (SONA) was established after the 1997 Geelong congress, while the Student Architecture Network of New Zealand (SANNZ) formed following the 2007 Wellington congress.
 The 2011 Adelaide congress hosted the inaugural meeting of the International Network of Indigenous Architects.